ECOWAS is battling food crisis - Afenyo-Markin

 “A major strategy which ECOWAS is currently implementing is the creation of Food Reserve Banks, at both regional and country levels.
 Food and agricultural produce are reserved in these food banks and distributed to food deficit areas”, Afenyo-Markin added.

-The Conference was jointly hosted by the House of Councilors of the Kingdom of Morocco and the Food and Agriculture Organization of the United Nations (FAO)
+The Conference was jointly hosted by the House of Councillors of the Kingdom of Morocco and the Food and Agriculture Organization of the United Nations (FAO)

 Afenyo-Markin, Chairman of the Agriculture Committee of ECOWAS Parliament led the official delegation from the West African body to attend the international conference in Morocco.